 1) The HCBS Waiver for Supportive Living Facilities is appropriate for nursing home qualified individuals who prefer to live in an assisted living environment.
 This includes residential memory care for individuals with Alzheimer’s disease or a related dementia.
 While room and board are not covered via this program, supportive services are, and include the following:

-2) The second relevant waiver is the HCBS Waiver for the Elderly, which helps individuals remain living at home by providing homemaker, adult day care, and emergency response services.
+2) The second relevant waiver is the HCBS Waiver for the Elderly.
+It helps individuals remain living at home by providing homemaker, adult day care, and emergency response services.
 Learn more.

 3) The Community Care Program (CCP) provides a variety of services to assist the elderly in living independently.
 Benefits include personal care assistance, senior companion, and minor home modifications.
 This program allows a higher asset limit than do the other Medicaid programs.
 This program is also unique in that it extends eligibility to non-Medicaid recipients.

 My Choices Demonstration Project was an option available under CCP that allowed for self-direction of services.
 However, this program was terminated in July of 2016.

 In Illinois, Medicaid is run by the Department of Healthcare and Family Services (IHFS).
 But the Department of Human Services makes eligibility decisions and manages the application process.
 There are both income and asset eligibility qualifications.
 As a general rule of thumb, the Illinois Medicaid income limit for seniors is equal to the Federal Poverty Level (FPL), which changes on an annual basis.
 For an individual in 2019, this means their annual income cannot exceed $12,492 or $1,041 / month.
 For married couples, the income limit is $16,908 or $1,409 / month.
 The assets, or resources, limits for individuals and couples are $2,000 and $3,000, respectively.
 One's home (up to $585,000 in value) and primary vehicle are not included when calculating asset values.
 Several other types of assets can also be excluded, such as household belongings and personal effects.

 Illinois offers several programs relevant to non-Medicaid eligible seniors that provide services, supports, or financial assistance for eldercare.
 Unfortunately, the state has also had to cancel support for some programs, which offered prescription medication assistance and tax relief.